The Network is holding a series of 5 workshops during the course of its funded period, each focusing on a different theme:

 Trinity College Dublin, 22nd October 2021

 The Network’s fourth event will explore the state of inclusivity in DH in the UK and Ireland and how we might actively strive to improve from this baseline.
-For further details please see our Call for Participation (deadline for submissions 13th September).
+Registration for the event is now closed.

 Event 5: Constitutional Congress

 This constitutional congress will include a roadmap for a sustainable, inclusive and valued DH Association for the UK and Ireland.
 Its output will be a report outlining a proposed structure, governance, funding model and functions of a UK-Ireland DH Association.